 Aerial photography and a geophysical survey (a technique using ground penetrating radar to create a picture of remains underground), have also shown that the town was much larger than the area you can see today.

 Early excavators didn't possess the skills to properly record or understand what they found.
 Even state of the art geophysics can only hint at the history of the town.
 This year we've looked again at all aspects of the collection and archaeology, a process which is producing ideas that will inform the new exhibition and may change the way we understand the whole Roman frontier.

 Conserving the Corbridge collection

-Renovating the museum will allow us to improve the environmental conditions for the artefacts which will continue to be on display and has provided an opportunity to carry out conservation work too.
+Renovating the museum allowed us to improve the environmental conditions for the artefacts on display and provided an opportunity to carry out conservation work too.

-Our expert conservator and a team of volunteers have been condition checking every object as the old exhibition has been removed.
+Our expert conservator and a team of volunteers condition checked every object as the old exhibition was removed.
 Stonework has been gently steam cleaned to eradicate any dirt and modern paint which was put on in the 1950s and 60s.
 Pottery has also been repaired and metalwork has been treated to ensure its stability.

-Project and Collections Conservator Leesa Vere-Stevens said the conservation work is intense and calls for incredible patience:
+Project and Collections Conservator Leesa Vere-Stevens said the conservation work was intense and called for incredible patience:

-"It is a very rewarding process to clean some of the Corbridge stone collection.
-Many are soiled with decades of dust and dirt, and cleaning can reveal the beautiful colour and texture of the sandstone and reveal Roman technological features".
+"It [was] a very rewarding process to clean some of the Corbridge stone collection.
+Many [were] soiled with decades of dust and dirt, and cleaning revealed the beautiful colour and texture of the sandstone, and some Roman technological features".